enterspeedhq/enterspeed-docs/docs/tooling/mcp-server/overview.md

 # ok
 ```

----

-## How Authentication Works
+## How authentication works

 The MCP server is a thin proxy.
-All authorization decisions happen in the Enterspeed Query API.
+All authorisation decisions happen in the Enterspeed Query API.
 Your MCP client sends a scoped environment client key on every request; the MCP server forwards it as-is; the Query API validates the scope and any index restrictions before returning data.

 ```
 AI client ──x-api-key──► mcp.query.enterspeed.com ──x-api-key──► query.enterspeed.com